Friends-International

+FI runs a variety of projects that fall into three programs: Friends Alliance, ChildSafe Movement, and 3PC.

-Programs
+Friends Alliance Programs

-Friends-International runs a holistic and inclusive social services program supporting the development of children, youth, their families and communities that impacts over 30,000 beneficiaries a year in Cambodia, Thailand, Laos and Indonesia.
-The Friends program is defined by a range of services that respond to the many challenges that marginalized young people face, namely abuse, sickness, drug use, exclusion from educational and training opportunities, child labor, poverty and separation from family.
-The program consists of a continuum of care in which beneficiaries build gradually to the end result of reintegration.
+Friends-International runs social services programs supporting the development of children, youth, their families and communities that impacts over 127,000 beneficiaries a year in Cambodia, Thailand, Laos, Myanmar and Indonesia.
+Friends programs are defined by a range of services that respond to the many challenges that marginalized young people face, namely abuse, sickness, drug use, exclusion from educational and training opportunities, child labor, poverty and separation from family.
+Their programs consist of a continuum of care in which beneficiaries build gradually to the result of reintegration.
 Program services are facilitated through a comprehensive case management system (individualized support to each beneficiary by an assigned case manager) and ongoing access to basic services (health checkups, non-formal education, awareness building, counseling).

 Outreach

-FI’s Outreach team (initiated in 1994) is central to the organization’s child protection strategy and a critical first step in building the capacity of vulnerable children and youth to secure a higher quality of life.
 Outreach activities are carried out on the streets, in communities and in drop-in centers.
 Strong trust-based relationships are built with the children and their families over time, their needs assessed and alternatives to street life presented.
-The Outreach team, made up of trained social workers and medical staff, provides healthcare, medical services, hygiene facilities/materials, non-formal education (mobile schools and libraries to build children’s affinity for school), life skills education and awareness raising (in reproductive health, drugs, hygiene, nutrition, street safety, early childhood care, child rights, safe migration), recreational activities (sports, games) and finally, referrals to other FI projects.
+The Outreach team, made up of trained social workers and medical staff, provides healthcare, medical services, hygiene facilities/materials, non-formal education (mobile schools and libraries to build children's affinity for school), life skills education and awareness raising (in reproductive health, drugs, hygiene, nutrition, street safety, early childhood care, child rights, safe migration), recreational activities (sports, games) and finally, referrals to other FI projects.
 In 2013, Outreach served 18,000 marginalized children, youth and caregivers.

 Public school reintegration

-FI’s School Reintegration Project (initiated in 1996) aims to provide a path for out-of-school children to reintegrate into the public school system.
-Children who are able and willing to re-enter school are first enrolled in FI’s remedial education project, where they are brought up to speed in literacy, mathematics, science, geography and history.
+FI's School Reintegration Project (initiated in 1996) aims to provide a path for out-of-school children to reintegrate into the public school system.
+Children who are able and willing to re-enter school are first enrolled in FI's remedial education project, where they are brought up to speed in literacy, mathematics, science, geography and history.
 At the start of the public school year, FI supports him/her to reintegrate into a local school and provides the necessities needed for class.
-After reintegration is achieved FI provides ongoing support for the child to stay in school through continuous follow-ups, support classes and by encouraging parents to become active participants in their child’s education.
+After reintegration is achieved FI provides ongoing support for the child to stay in school through continuous follow-ups, support classes and by encouraging parents to become active participants in their child's education.
 In 2013, the project supported the reintegration of 4,000 children and provided remedial education to 400 children.